glabatlas/DTGN/README.md

 Introduction
 --------------------------------------

-We developed DyTGNets, a method to identify phenotype-specific transcriptional elements based on time-course gene expression data and TF-Gene network.
+We developed DTGN, a method to identify phenotype-specific transcriptional elements based on time-course gene expression data and TF-Gene network.
 This method uses the graph autoencoder (GAE) model to learn the temporal latent representation from time-course gene expression data and TF-Gene network, and then employs the extended sample-specific network (SSN) method to construct dynamic TF-Gene networks.
 Finally, we utilize the dynamic TF-Gene networks to identify phenotype-specific transcriptional elements.